1 in 4

 If You Need Menstrual Supplies

-Care Collective of Southwest Michigan does not directly distribute period products to individuals.
+Care Collective does not directly distribute period products to individuals.

 A Black woman hands a tampon to a white person with the Kalamazoo skyline in the background.